Bus rapid transit: Criticism

 BRT systems have been widely promoted by non-governmental organizations such as the Shell-funded EMBARQ program, Rockefeller Foundation and Institute for Transportation and Development Policy (ITDP), whose consultant pool includes the former mayor of Bogota (Colombia), Enrique Peñalosa (former president of ITDP).

 Supported by contributions of bus-producing companies such as Volvo, the ITDP not only established a proposed "standard" for BRT system implementation, but developed intensive lobby activities around the world to convince local governments to select BRT systems over rail-based transportation models (subways, light trains, etc.).

-Bus rapid transit creep
+Standards non-compliance

 S79 SBS bus at Staten Island Mall.
-The degradation of Select Bus Service (SBS) in New York City is cited as an example of BRT creep.
-Note the lack of ticket machines or level boarding.
+The degradation of Select Bus Service (SBS) in New York City is cited as an example of not meeting ITDP standards.

-Bus rapid transit creep is a phenomenon commonly defined as a bus rapid transit (BRT) system that fails to meet the requirements to be considered "true BRT".
-These systems are often marketed as a fully realized bus rapid transit system, but end up being described as more of an improvement to regular bus service by proponents of the "BRT creep" term.
-Notably, the Institute for Transportation and Development Policy (ITDP) published several guidelines in an attempt to define what constitutes the term of "true BRT", known as the BRT Standard, in an attempt to avert this phenomenon.

-The most extreme versions of BRT creep lead to systems that cannot even truly be recognized as "Bus Rapid Transit".
-For example, a rating from the ITDP determined that the Boston Silver Line was best classified as "Not BRT" after local decision makers gradually decided to do away with most BRT-specific features.
-The study also evaluates New York City's Select Bus Service (which is supposed to be BRT-standard) as "Not BRT".
+The ITDP has also developed the BRT Standard survey, a framework for evaluating BRT systems based on features such as dedicated lanes, station design, and off-board fare collection.